ramyardaneshgar/THM-NetSecChallenge/README.md

 ### Context:

 In real-world environments, attackers often begin by scanning a broader port range.
-Many admins configure services on non-standard but still low-numbered ports (e.g., 8080, 8888) in hopes of "security through obscurity."
+Many admins configure services on non-standard but still low-numbered ports (8080, 8888) in hopes of "security through obscurity."
 Identifying such ports early enables focused enumeration.

 ### Result: